-You’ve certainly had the opportunity of diving into the Seas and Oceans of Minecraft and got to see all that the water has to offer.
-Everything from freshwater Fish to Tropical Fish and even Turtles!
+You’ve certainly had the opportunity of diving into the seas and oceans of Minecraft and got to see all that the water has to offer.
+Everything from freshwater to tropical fish and even turtles!

 Now if there was only a way to bring all of that color and excitement into your Minecraft home…

-Anything from a small fish tank to brighten up a living room to a large centerpiece of a mansion, an aquarium will definitely help impress guests and bring color to your house.
+Anything from a small fish tank to brighten up a living room to a large centerpiece of a mansion, an aquarium will definitely help impress guests.

 Depending on the type of aquatic animal you want in your aquarium, there’s many places to look.

-In Minecraft you can put any Fish you see inside a bucket to take back to your home; Salmon, Cod, Tropical Fish, even Pufferfish!
-If you want a very large aquarium you can also raise Turtles from Eggs.
+In Minecraft you can put any fish you see inside a bucket to take back to your home; salmon, cod, tropical fish, and even pufferfish.
+If you want a very large aquarium you can also raise breed turtles.

 Building an Aquarium